tttor/ctrl-foundation/method/policy-based/2014_dpg_silver.md

   * This problem is compounded in high dimensions, as illustrated by the continuous bandit task

 ## idea: deterministic policy gradients (theorem 1)
+*  show that the deterministic policy gradient does indeed exist, and further- more it has a simple model-free form that simply follows the gradient of the action-value function.
 * vs stochastic case
   * In the stochastic case: the policy gradient integrates over both state and action spaces,
   * in the deterministic case:  the policy gradient **only** integrates over the state space.